TechSnazzy/gwg_100_days_of_code/README.md

 ### Day 65 - 8/30 (Thursday)
 Continuing on with Project 5 tonight.
 Going through the CSS one little bit at a time.
 This is definitely a good lesson in how CSS works.

+### Day 66 - 8/31 (Friday)
+Continued working on Project 5.
+Kinda stuck trying to figure out why the descriptive alternate text works on the `index.html` page but not the `restaurant.html` page.
+Didn't get a whole lot of time to work on it today but the good news is that I have all day tomorrow dedicated to finishing this.
+I will do this.
+The mission for tomorrow: Wake up, get to work and get this project finished or die trying.